 \section{Conclusions and Future Work}

-In this paper we have investigated probabilistic counters from privacy-protection perspective.
-We have shown that both Morris Counter and MaxGeo Counter guarantee differential privacy inherently from the mechanism itself, provided that there is at least a small, fixed number of incrementation requests.
-Otherwise the counter has too low value and, intuitively, the result is not randomized enough.
-We have also shown, that the constant in our Morris Counter result cannot be improved further.
+In this paper, we have investigated probabilistic counters from a privacy-protection perspective.
+We have shown that Morris Counter and MaxGeo Counter inherently guarantee differential privacy from the mechanism itself, provided that there is at least a small fixed number of increment requests.
+Otherwise, the counter has too low a value and, intuitively, the result is not randomised enough.
+We have also shown that the constant in our Morris Counter result cannot be improved further.

-We have shown how to perform data aggregation, namely a distributed survey, in a privacy-preserving manner by using probabilistic counters.
-We clarified that this type of solutions are especially efficient when one care about memory resources, like in many Big Data related problems.
+We have shown how to perform data aggregation, namely a distributed survey, in a privacy-preserving manner using probabilistic counters.
+We clarified that this type of solution is especially efficient when one cares about memory resources, like in many Big Data related problems.
 Note that the security model in this paper was somewhat optimistic.
-Unfortunately, in such setting there is little incentive to use them, other than the situation when we already have them deployed and working as aggregators due to e.g. memory-efficiency requirements.
-This would, however, change tremendously if we would weakened these assumptions.
+Unfortunately, in such a setting, there is little incentive to use them other than when we already have them deployed and working as aggregators due to e.g., memory-efficiency requirements.
+However, this would change tremendously if we weakened these assumptions.
 This seems a very promising way to continue our research from this paper.
-Namely, we focused on privacy here, and are still missing the ability to weaken the security assumptions and allow the Adversary to extract information from channels between users and the aggregator.
-That would put us in the, so called, Local Model, where each user is responsible for the data randomization.
-However, such approach require us to be able to perform probabilistic counter in an oblivious manner which, to the best of our knowledge, was not explored before.
+Namely, we focused on privacy and can still not weaken the security assumptions and allow the Adversary to extract information from channels between users and the aggregator.
+That would put us in the so-called Local Model, where each user is responsible for the data randomisation.
+However, such an approach requires us to be able to perform probabilistic counter in an oblivious manner, which, to the best of our knowledge, was not explored before.

-In Subsection \ref{ssec:morris} we have mentioned about the generalization of Morris Counter (for bases $a>1$).
-Analysis of privacy properties of such variants of Morris Counters and various probabilistic counters presented for example in \cite{2009arXiv0904.3062C}, \cite{fuchs:hal-01197238} may also be promising direction of further research.
+In Subsection \ref{ssec:morris}, we have mentioned the generalisation of the Morris Counter (for bases $a>1$).
+Analysis of privacy properties of such variants of Morris Counters and various probabilistic counters presented, for example, in \cite{2009arXiv0904.3062C}, \cite{fuchs:hal-01197238} may also be promising directions of further research.